Skip to Content

 EPB module wiring circuit info graphic

 Misunderstanding all the inputs required to produce an output can lead to misdiagnoses, and controllers aren’t cheap.
-A good quality scan tool helps; check out the scan tool I recommend here on the “Mechanics tools page”, or check out the Amazon link below.
+A good-quality scan tool helps; check out the scan tool I recommend on the “Mechanics tools page” or the Amazon link below.

 Amazon Scan Tool